kt4ngw/PAT/README.md

 This repository records personal PAT brushing records.
 Currently, C/C++ is used, and other programming languages will be used in the future.
 Let’s encourage each other!

-- github will update the coding record first, other blogs (such as personal, CSDN, etc. will lag)
+- github will update the coding record first, other blogs (such as personal, CSDN, etc.) will lag.
 - If there is anything inappropriate, please correct me by email!